 Top Maui Cities: Guide to Hawaii’s Iconic Island and Towns

 When planning a vacation in Maui, many visitors don’t realize the island has several cities.
-Some have big-city amenities such as airports, while others provide a remote escape hard to navigate.
+Some have big-city amenities such as airports and malls, while others provide a remote escape hard to navigate.
 To ensure a successful trip, learn about the top Maui cities and what to expect.

 Hana – East Maui

-Hana sits on Maui’s eastern shore and offers a remote escape from heavy traffic and commercial areas.
-The city provides a quiet oceanfront escape surrounded by rain forests.
+Hana sits on Maui’s eastern shore and offers an escape from heavy traffic and commercial areas.
+The city provides a quiet oceanfront retreat surrounded by rain forests.

-Must-see attractions: Wai’anapanapa State Park, Honokalani Black Sand Beach, Maui Garden of Eden, Hana Bay, Wailua Falls, Hanawi Falls.
+Must-see attractions in Hana: Wai’anapanapa State Park, Honokalani Black Sand Beach, Maui Garden of Eden, Hana Bay, Wailua Falls, Hanawi Falls.

 Kaanapali – Western Shore

-Must-see attractions: Kaanapali Coffee Farms, Skyline Eco-Adventures, Royal Kaanapali, Kaanapali Kai, Whalers Village shopping complex.
+Must-see attractions in Kaanapali: Kaanapali Coffee Farms, Skyline Eco-Adventures, Royal Kaanapali, Kaanapali Kai, Whalers Village shopping complex.

 Kahului – Northwestern/Center

-Must-see attractions: Maui Swap Meet, Maui Arts and Cultural Center, Maui Nui Botanical Gardens, Maui Mall, West Maui Circle Drive, Kahului Airport, Kanaha Pond State Wildlife Sanctuary, Dunes at Maui Lani Golf Course
+Must-see attractions in Kahului: Maui Swap Meet, Maui Arts and Cultural Center, Maui Nui Botanical Gardens, Maui Mall, West Maui Circle Drive, Kahului Airport, Kanaha Pond State Wildlife Sanctuary, Dunes at Maui Lani Golf Course

 Kapalua – Northwest